2015 Cardiac-Stroke Recognition Information

 - Created a five-year heart disease and stroke state plan.

 - To view a full copy of the Heart Disease and Stroke State Plan, click here or on the image below.

 - Formed the Montana Stroke Workgroup.
 This is a working collaborative of doctors, emergency response professionals, rehabilitation professionals and healthcare facilities dedicated to implementing a statewide Stroke Initiative to enhance diagnosis, treatment and care of stroke patients.

 - Formed a Cardiac Workgroup to improve quality of care for acute myocardial infarction patients by creating a statewide coordinated care program.
-The Cardiac Workgroup members created a toolkit of cardiac resources, which is available at http://cardiac.mt.gov.
+The Cardiac Workgroup members created a toolkit of cardiac resources, which is available on the cardiac website.